ndrean/phoenix_solid/README.md

 # PhxSolid

 The project is to include a [SolidJS](https://www.solidjs.com/) app in a Phoenix app.
+It will render two versions of an SPA: one embedded with a "hook" in a Liveview, and the other rendered in a separate page.

 It starts as a normal Phoenix SSR app with a login to authenticate the user.
 We used a simple Google One Tap login.
-It will render two versions of an SPA: one embedded with a "hook" in a Liveview, and the other rendered in a separate page.

 The SPA will commmunicate with the Phoenix node through an authenticated websocket.
 Channels will be set up to maintain the state of the SPA as well as push information from the backend to the SPA.

 What are the differences between the two options?

 - the full page is built with `Vite` (with Esbuild and Rollup).
 The compilation of the fullpage code is a custom process, run via a `Task`.
 The embedded version is compiled with `Esbuild` via a modified `mix assets.deploy`: you set up a custom "build" version of Esbuild.
 Rollup is _more performant_ than Esbuild to minimize the size of the bundles.
-- to use authenticated websockets, we [adapt the documentation](https://hexdocs.pm/phoenix/channels.html#using-token-authentication).
-Once the user is authenticated, we generate a `Phoenix.Token`.
+- to use authenticated websockets with an authneticated user, we need to [adapt the documentation](https://hexdocs.pm/phoenix/channels.html#using-token-authentication).
+We firstly generate a `Phoenix.Token`.
   - when we use the embedded SPA, we pass this "user token" into the `conn.assigns` from a Phoenix controller and it will be available in the HTML "root.html.heex" template.
 It is hard coded, attached to the `window` object so Javascript is able to read it.
 For the backend Liveview, we pass it into a session so available in the `Phoenix.LiveView.mount/3` callback.
 The embedded version will be declared via a dataset `phx-hook` and rendered in a dedicated component.
   - For the fullpage version, a controller will `Plug.Conn.send_resp` the compiled "index.html" file of the SPA.
 In the controller, we hard code the token (available in the "conn.assigns") into this file.
 Then Javascript will be able to read it and use it.
 - both versions will use the `_csrf_token` for the main `Socket` websocket, renewed each time we mount a new Liveview.